dotnet/csharplang/proposals/intrinsics.md

 ## Summary

 This proposal provides language constructs that expose low level IL opcodes that cannot currently be accessed efficiently, or at all: `ldftn`, `ldvirtftn`, `ldtoken` and `calli`.
-These low level op codes can be important in high performance code and developers need an efficient way to access them.
+These low level opcodes can be important in high performance code and developers need an efficient way to access them.

 ## Motivation